eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - prepare scenarios for release if the previous version does not run with the current release or significant changes were made to the scenarios
-- update submodules by running `git submodule update` and committing the changes if necessary
+- update submodules by running `git submodule update --remote` and committing the changes if necessary

 The trunk is now frozen.
 All commits which do not refer to an open